-This month marks 'Mobility Month' and Australians are being encouraged by their local chiropractors to test their movement and safeguard their spinal health
+March is 'Mobility Month' and Australians are being urged by their local chiropractor to test their movement, mobility and safeguard their spinal health

-- Lockdown played havoc on Aussie's spinal health and it's now time to rectify the damage: A staggering three-quarters (72.2%) of people who had to work from home suffered posture related pain - now chiropractors across the country want to ensure the damage isn't lasting.1 - Spinal pain significantly impacts mobility and quality of life: Spinal problems have the ability to go beyond physical pain with a third (32.6%) of Aussies living with pain admitting it impacts their mobility and one in five (20.7%) say it caused them anxiety and depression.1 - A simple self-assessment can judge your mobility and safeguard your health: Experts say four straight forward exercises could determine your spinal health and whether you need to seek professional help.
+- Multiple lockdowns since 2020 have played havoc on Aussie's spinal health and it's now time to rectify the damage: A staggering three-quarters (72.2%) of people who had to work from home suffered posture related pains now chiropractors across the country want to ensure the damage isn't lasting.1 - Spinal pain significantly impacts mobility and quality of life: Spinal problems have the ability to go beyond physical pain with a third (32.6%) of Aussies living with pain, admitting it impacts their mobility and one in five (20.7%) say it caused them anxiety and depression.1 - A simple test can judge your mobility and safeguard your health: Experts say four simple test exercises could determine the state of your spinal health and whether you need to seek professional help.

-This 'Mobility Month', as Australians approach the one-year anniversary of the 'new normal', the Australian Chiropractors Association is urging Australians to assess their spinal health and mobility with a simple four stage test.
+This 'Mobility Month', as Australians approach the two-year anniversary of the 'new normal', the Australian Chiropractors Association (ACA) is calling on Australians to assess their spinal health and mobility with a simple four stage test.

-Dr Anthony Coxon, leading chiropractor and President of the Australian Chiropractors Association (ACA) says: "Over the past 12 months, myself and other chiropractors across the country have seen a worrying increase in patients who are reporting back and neck pain caused by changes in their lifestyle like working from home and not being able to exercise.
-So, we want to encourage everyone to proactively check their mobility and protect their health and wellbeing."
+"Over the past 2 years, myself and other chiropractors across the country have seen a worrying increase in patients who are reporting back and neck pain, caused by changes in their lifestyle - like working from home and not being able to exercise.
+So, we want to encourage everyone to proactively check their mobility and protect their health and wellbeing," says ACA President Dr David Cahill.